BetterDiscord/docs/docs/themes/concepts/preprocessing.md

 Seems almost too easy, right?
 Well let's run `npm run build` anyway and see what happens.

-It seems to build just fine, and there's a new `dist` folder with a `import.css` inside.
+It seems to build just fine, and there's a new `dist` folder with an `import.css` inside.

 ```css [dist/import.css]
 .wrapper-2PSQCG,